Who, What and Why is Captain Realty?

 Real estate is never a sure bet when it comes to investment.
 You should know your earning potential, and if you are unable to comfortably pay the projected mortgage payments, then you need to look at less expensive homes, or perhaps, not buy at all.
 If you are buying only because you are convinced you will make X amount of money in the future then you should beware.
 You don't expect your car, or your clothes, or your computer to return money.
 Earning money from your home, or gaining equity to borrow is a huge advantage of buying, but it's also a risk.
 There is no guarantee of that return, depsite making every possible effort to pay a fair market value.
 The guarantee is that you will be in charge of your residence.
 Pride in ownership is not a b.s. cliché.
 It's a real feeling that just about any homeowner will describe.

 Nothing!
 Well, sort of.
 This is a complicated and somewhat controversial part of the business.
-Approximately 85-90% of sellers use real estate agents (or the MLS).
+Approximately 85-90% of sellers use real estate agents (or the MLS, one in the same).
 The seller agrees to pay the their agent a commission for selling the property.
-The seller's agent, will share some part of that commission with another licensed agent.
+The seller's agent will share some part of that commission with another licensed agent.
 Therefore, the buyer isn't paying, the seller is.
 But the controversy is how does the buyer know I am representing their best interests and not the sellers, just so I can get paid.
 The best answer lies in my testimonials.
 Because telling a buyer to trust me, or explaining my background isn't good enough.

-So either I choose to make a living elsewhere, or I accept the system is flawed and attempt to do my absolute best for clients who would typically get screwed if they navigated the system solo.
+So either I choose to make a living elsewhere, or I accept the system is flawed and attempt to do my absolute best for clients who would typically get taken advantage of if they navigated the system solo.

 And when the seller is selling without a realtor?
 I will inform the seller that I want to negotiate the commission into the sale price.
 At that moment, the buyer will have the option of agreeing, or paying a negotiated rate outside of the sale price, or continuing the purchase process alone, with no hard feelings.